1) Information about the collection of personal data and contact details of the person responsible

 1.1 We are pleased that you are visiting our website and thank you for your interest.
-In the following we inform you about the handling of your personal data when using our website.
-Personal data is all data with which you can be personally identified.
+In the following we will inform you about the handling of your personal data when using our website.
+Personal data are all data with which you can be personally identified.

-1.2 The person responsible for data processing on this website within the meaning of the General Data Protection Regulation (GDPR) is House of Textile Arts eK, Bahnhofstrasse 5, 59964 Medebach, Germany, Tel.: +49 2982 930 60 20, Fax: +49 2982 930 60 21, Email: email@example.com.
-The person responsible for the processing of personal data is the natural or legal person who alone or jointly with others decides on the purposes and means of the processing of personal data.
+1.2 The controller of data processing on this website within the meaning of the General Data Protection Regulation (GDPR) is House of Textile Arts e.K., Bahnhofstrasse 5, 59964 Medebach, Germany, Tel.: +49 2982 930 60 20, Fax: +49 2982 930 60 21, E-Mail: email@example.com.
+The controller is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.

-1.3 For security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries to the person responsible), this website uses an SSL or TLS encryption.
+1.3 For security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries to the person responsible), this website uses an SSL or SSL protocol.
+TLS encryption.
 You can recognize an encrypted connection by the character string “https: //” and the lock symbol in your browser line.

 If you only use our website for informational purposes, i.e. if you do not register or otherwise provide us with information, we only collect data that your browser transmits to our server (so-called “server log files”).
-When you visit our website, we collect the following data that is technically necessary for us to display the website to you:
+When you visit our website, we collect the following data, which is technically necessary for us to display the website to you:

 The processing takes place in accordance with Art.
-6 para.
+6 Para.
 1 lit. f GDPR based on our legitimate interest in improving the stability and functionality of our website.
 The data will not be passed on or used in any other way.
-However, we reserve the right to subsequently check the server log files if there are concrete indications of illegal use.
+However, we reserve the right to check the server log files retrospectively if there are concrete indications of illegal use.

 On our website we use a so-called Content Delivery Network (“CDN”) from &1 IONOS Internet SE, Elgendorfer Str.
 57, 56410 Montabaur (“IONOS”).
 A content delivery network is an online service that is used to deliver large media files in particular (such as graphics, page content or scripts) through a network of regionally distributed servers connected via the Internet.
 Using the Content Delivery Network from IONOS helps us to optimize the loading speed of our website.

 The processing takes place in accordance with Art.
-6 para.
-1 lit. f GDPR on the basis of our legitimate interest in a secure and efficient provision, as well as improving the stability and functionality of our website.
+6 Para.
+1 lit. f GDPR based on our legitimate interest in a secure and efficient provision, as well as improvement of the stability and functionality of our website.

 In order to make visiting our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
-These are small text files that are stored on your end device.
-Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
+These are small text files that are stored on your device.
+Some of the cookies we use are deleted after the end of the browser session, i.e. after you close your browser (so-called session cookies).
 Other cookies remain on your end device and enable us or our partner companies (third-party cookies) to recognize your browser on your next visit (persistent cookies).
-If cookies are set, they collect and process certain user information such as browser and location data as well as IP address values to an individual extent.
+If cookies are set, they collect and process certain user information such as browser and location data as well as IP address values on an individual basis.
 Persistent cookies are automatically deleted after a specified period, which can vary depending on the cookie.

 If personal data is also processed by individual cookies implemented by us, the processing takes place in accordance with Art.
 6 Para.
 1 lit. b GDPR either for the execution of the contract or according to Art.
 6 para.
-1 lit. f GDPR to protect our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the site visit.
+1 lit. f GDPR to safeguard our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the page visit.

 We may work with advertising partners who help us to make our website more interesting for you.
 For this purpose, cookies from partner companies are also stored on your hard drive when you visit our website (third-party cookies).
 If we work together with the aforementioned advertising partners, you will be informed individually and separately about the use of such cookies and the scope of the information collected in each case within the following paragraphs.

-Please note that you can set your browser so that you are informed about the setting of cookies and can decide individually whether to accept them or exclude the acceptance of cookies for certain cases or in general.
+Please note that you can set your browser so that you are informed about the setting of cookies and can decide individually whether to accept them or to exclude the acceptance of cookies for certain cases or in general.
 Each browser differs in the way it manages cookie settings.
-This is described in the help menu of each browser, which explains how you can change your cookie settings.
-These can be found for the respective browsers under the following links:
+This is described in the help menu of every browser, which explains how you can change your cookie settings.
+You can find these for the respective browser under the following links:

-Please note that if cookies are not accepted, the functionality of our website may be restricted.
+Please note that if you do not accept cookies, the functionality of our website may be restricted.

-When contacting us (e.g. via contact form or e-mail), personal data is collected.
-Which data is collected when using a contact form can be seen from the respective contact form.
-This data is stored and used exclusively for the purpose of answering your request or for establishing contact and the associated technical administration.
-The legal basis for the processing of this data is our legitimate interest in answering your request in accordance with Art.
-6 para.
+When you contact us (e.g. using the contact form or email), personal data is collected.
+Which data is collected when a contact form is used can be seen from the respective contact form.
+These data are stored and used exclusively for the purpose of answering your request or for establishing contact and the associated technical administration.
+The legal basis for processing this data is our legitimate interest in answering your request in accordance with Art.
+6 Para.
 1 lit. f GDPR.
 If your contact is aimed at concluding a contract, the additional legal basis for processing is Art.
-6 para.
+6 Para.
 1 lit. b GDPR.
 Your data will be deleted after your request has been processed.
-This is the case if it can be inferred from the circumstances that the facts in question have been finally clarified and provided that there are no legal storage obligations to the contrary.
+This is the case if it can be inferred from the circumstances that the matter in question has been finally clarified and provided that there are no statutory retention requirements.

 – Newsletter dispatch via rapidmail

-Our e-mail newsletter is sent via the technical service provider rapidmail GmbH, Augustinerplatz 2, 79098 Freiburg (“rapidmail”), to whom we pass on the data you provided when registering for the newsletter.
+Our e-mail newsletters are sent via the technical service provider rapidmail GmbH, Augustinerplatz 2, 79098 Freiburg (“rapidmail”), to whom we pass on the data you provided when you registered for the newsletter.
 This transfer takes place in accordance with Art.
-6 para.
+6 Para.
 1 lit. f GDPR and serves our legitimate interest in using an effective, secure and user-friendly newsletter system.
-The data you enter for the purpose of subscribing to the newsletter (e.g. e-mail address) will be stored on the rapidmail servers in Germany.
+The data you enter for the purpose of receiving the newsletter (e.g. e-mail address) will be stored on rapidmail’s servers in Germany.

-We have concluded an order processing contract with rapidmail, in which we oblige rapidmail to protect our customers’ data and not to pass it on to third parties.
+We have concluded an order processing contract with rapidmail in which we oblige rapidmail to protect our customers’ data and not to pass them on to third parties.